-FORT STEILACOOM COMPUTER LABS
+FORT STEILACOOM COMPUTER LABS (253) 964-6310

-The computer labs enable students to work on projects, accomplish computer-related academic assignments through software applications, the Internet and e-mail.
+The computer labs enable students to work on projects and accomplish computer-related academic assignments through software applications, the Internet and e-mail.
 The labs are located in the Olympic, Cascade and Sunrise buildings.
 All computers in our labs are connected to the Internet and to high-speed laser printers.

-The primary computer lab is located in the Olympic building, room O301.
-Special-needs computers are located in the Cascade building, room C526.
-Students who prefer the use of Macintosh computers will find them in the Sunrise building, room SN112, and three are also available in SN121.
+The primary computer lab is located in the Olympic building, room OLY 301.
+Special-needs computers are located in the Cascade building, room CAS 526.
+Students who prefer the use of Macintosh computers will find three available in OLY 302.